erajasekar/erajasekar.github.io/_posts/2016-06-01-java8-logger-trait.md

 }
 ```

-Then, any class can use it by simply implementing `Loggable` interface without duplicating the code.
+Then, any class can use it by simply implementing `Loggable` interface without duplication of code.
 Eg.

 ```java
 public class MyClass implements Loggable {